Mathew-B-SDGS/Group1_2023_Bioinfo_Stp/README.md

 can be created from either the whole gene transcript (MANE Select) or from the exons.
 Additionally, padding can be added to each side of the entity within the BED file.
 Each search can be associated with a patient and added to a database, creating a record with the panel versions.

-*PanelSearcher is currently in development, we have released v0.1 as a demo version*

 ## Project goal: A tool to manage gene panels for NHS National genomic test directory tests in the laboratory
 - [x] Search for gene panels by R number